Tokyo Weekender

-Tokyo Weekender is an English-language magazine published in Japan.

-Founded in 1970 by Corky Alexander and Susan Scully, Tokyo Weekender was first published bi-monthly.
-Now Tokyo Weekender is published monthly and is distributed in embassies, luxury hotels, shops, stations and airports.
+Tokyo Weekender is an English-language magazine published in Japan, founded in 1970 by Corky Alexander and Susan Scully.
+Initially published bi-monthly, Tokyo Weekender is now published monthly.

-Early years
+History

 Tokyo Weekender was co-founded by Korean War veteran Millard "Corky" Alexander and Susan Scully, previously co-workers at Pacific Stars and Stripes.
 It was the first free regular English publication in Japan.
-As well as being free at various locations, it used to come inside the Friday edition of the English Daily Yomiuri, a real distribution coup.
+It used to come inside the Friday edition of the English Daily Yomiuri.
 After Corky died, the publication was taken over by his daughter and son-in-law before being relaunched by Caroline Pover.
 In 2008 Tokyo Weekender was purchased by Bulbouscell Media Group.
 In 2015, Bulbouscell Media Group was bought by the PR Agency Sunny Side Up Inc., and later merged with ENGAWA K.K., an SSU group company which was established in late 2015.
-In April 2020, Tokyo Weekender welcomed their new editor in chief Nick Narigon, who replaced Annemarie Luck.
+In April 2020, Tokyo Weekender hired editor in chief Nick Narigon, who replaced Annemarie Luck.

-Content

-As well as regular contributors Weekender is a lifestyle magazine featuring upcoming events, opinion, Japanese news, interviews, society, travel, product reviews, restaurant and bar reviews, community news and announcements and a section featuring reprints of vintage articles.

-After Tokyo Weekender welcomed Annemarie Luck as the editor in chief, the magazine was divided into three parts: "radar", "in-depth" and "guide."